 This privacy notice covers the use of your personal data if you are a volunteer at Family Action and our related services.

-Family Action needs to process information about its volunteers for purposes such as management and administration.
 We take the privacy and security of your information extremely seriously and will only use it in a lawful, fair and transparent manner in order to manage our relationship with you and to ensure the effective running of the organisation.

 - During the recruitment and selection process